scalacenter/scala-3-migration-guide/docs/dotty-syntax-rewrites.md

 ## Rewriting to _SIB_ syntax & new Control Structure syntax

-Assume we the following source code that uses the classic syntax and classic control structures syntax:
+Given the following source code that uses the classic syntax and classic control structures syntax:

 ```scala